Skip to main content

 Cleaner documentation structure

-The updated Java V2 SDK introduces a system that automatically generates comprehensive documentation for all SDK functionalities and endpoints.
+The updated Java SDK introduces a system that automatically generates comprehensive documentation for all SDK functionalities and endpoints.
 This enhancement helps new users adopt the SDK more quickly and provides ongoing support for developers, ensuring proper usage of the available features.
-In version 1, all documentation was consolidated in a single README file.
-In version 2, the documentation is organized into separate folders for models and services, making it easier for developers to locate and access the relevant content.
+In the old SDK version, all documentation was consolidated in a single README file.
+In the new Java SDK, the documentation is organized into separate folders for models and services, making it easier for developers to locate and access the relevant content.
 The image below shows an example of this new documentation structure.

 java/